operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 3. Run `make bindata`.
 4. Update the list of supported OLM versions stated in the [`Overview`][overview] section of SDK documentation is updated.

+### Patch releases in parallel:

+  - Releasing in order is nice but not worth inconvenience.
+Release order affects the order on GitHub releases, and which is labeled "latest release".
+  - Do not unlock v* while other releases are in progress.
+Instead, have an admin do the merges.
+  - Release announcements should be consolidated.

 [netlify-deploy]:https://docs.netlify.com/site-deploys/overview/#deploy-summary
 [doc-owners]: https://github.com/operator-framework/operator-sdk/blob/master/OWNERS
 [release-page]:https://github.com/operator-framework/operator-sdk/releases